giantswarm/crossplane-fn-generate-subnets/README.md

 ## How it works

-This function reads the subnets from a cluster object relevant to the cloud provider.
+This function reads the subnet IDs from a cluster object relevant to the cloud provider.

 > For each integrated type, only the official upbound providers are supported.